mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

-The authors would also like to acknowledge interesting discussions in this problem space with Sarah Gannon, Ines Ramadza, and Siddharth Sharma as well as reviews and comments provided by Eric Vyncke, Mohamed Boucadair, David Lamparter, Michael Richardson, and Alan DeKok.
+The authors would also like to acknowledge interesting discussions in this problem space with Sarah Gannon, Ines Ramadza, and Siddharth Sharma as well as reviews and comments provided by Eric Vyncke, Mohamed Boucadair, David Lamparter, Michael Richardson, Alan DeKok and Dale Worley.